- ✓ Check Prices

 A stunning roof terrace is one of the best features of a traditional riad.
 Which is technically supposed to have a garden as well.
-What you can also guarantee from this selection of the best hotel roof terraces in Marrakech is a palatial courtyard, a plunge pool and a hammam.
+What you can also guarantee from this selection of our recommendations is a palatial courtyard, a plunge pool and a hammam.

-Riyad el Cadi is an oasis of clean calm in a cacophonous city.
-Its whitewashed walls, fine furniture and art are spread through several interconnected mansions, connected by a maze of corridors and sun terraces, culminating in one of the the best hotel roof terraces in Marrakech.
+- Riyad el Cadi is an oasis of clean calm in a cacophonous city.
+Its whitewashed walls, fine furniture and art are spread through several interconnected mansions, connected by a maze of corridors and sun terraces, culminating in one of the the best roof terraces in the city.

-Small, and perfectly located in the heart of the medina, the Riad Zolah is a traditional Moroccan home, but with modern comforts.
-As well as one of the best hotel roof terraces in Marrakech, it also has two central courtyards, a plunge pool and a hammam.
+- Small, and perfectly located in the heart of the medina, the Riad Zolah is a traditional Moroccan home, but with modern comforts.
+As well as the obligatory roof terrace, it also has two central courtyards, a plunge pool and a hammam.

 Roof terraces with pools

 It might not be surprising that there are so few pools on roof terraces in Marrakech - these beautiful old buildings were designed with cool interior courtyards for their water features.
-But if you want to sunbathe there's really no where nicer to do it than by the pool on one of the best hotel roof terraces in Marrakech.
+But if you want to sunbathe there's really no where nicer to do it than by the pool on a roof terrace.